 In the Basic Information interface, you can edit the Device Name and Device No..
 Other information of the network camera, such as Model, Serial No., Firmware Version, Encoding Version, Number of Channels, Number of HDDs, Number of Alarm Input and Number of Alarm Output are displayed.
-The information cannot be changed in this individual of the morning of the mor menu.
+The information cannot be changed in this menu.
 It is the reference for maintenance or modification in future.